Configuring Services with 'svccfg' (with examples)

 svccfg

-to import service configurations from a file.path/to/smf_file.xml
+to bring in configurations from an external file.path/to/smf_file.xml

 Example output: